 Ronald Kalifungwa is the senior pastor of Lusaka Baptist Church in Lusaka, Zambia.
 Pastor Kalifungwa serves as a member and director of Bethesda Outreach and joined the Bethesda board in March, 2004.
 He and his wife, Sarah have three children.

-Janet Cooper has been a long-time friend to Bethesda Outreach and has assisted in setting up some entrepreneurial projects as well as encouraging our children in their future plans.
-She currently works at Investec Bank as their Head of Operations, Group Marketing.
+Janet Cooper has been a long-time friend to Bethesda Outreach and assists in setting up some entrepreneurial projects as well as encouraging our children in their future plans.
+She currently works at Investec Bank in Procurement, responsible for Third Party Management.
 She joined the Bethesda board in 2016.

 BOMI Vice Chairman, BOMSA Member

-Don Stoffel joined the Bethesda board in 2016 but he and his wife, Fran have been coming to Bethesda for several months each year for many years to assist in ministries such as maintenance, child care and teaching.
+Don Stoffel joined the Bethesda board in 2016 but he and his wife, Fran, have been coming to Bethesda for several months each year for many years to assist in ministries such as maintenance, child care and teaching.
+Don and Fran are also involved in another non-profit called Every Child that cares for vulnerable children.
 Don is currently retired but always busy!

 Meet Our Families